- August 26, 2015

-If you are building the framework from scratch to be tested on Microsoft Edge then firstly download the language specific selenium client.
+If you are building the framework from scratch to be tested on Microsoft Edge then firstly download the language-specific selenium client.
 And import it within the project.
-Here we will use java as framework development language.
+Here we will use java as a framework development language.

 Step 1 -> Set System property for edge driver.